DigitexOfficial/api-docs/source/index.html.md

 bids | list of pairs [price, amount] | orderbook bids asks | list of pairs [price, amount] | orderbook asks

-> Example of a response to 'public/orderbook':
+> An example of a response from 'public/orderbook':

 ```javascript
 {